mne-tools/mne-hcp/README.rst

 Contributions
 -------------
-- currently ``@dengemann`` is pushing frequently to master, if you plan to contribute, open issues and pull requests, or contact ``@dengemann`` directly.
+Currently ``@dengemann`` is pushing frequently to master, if you plan to contribute, open issues and pull requests, or contact ``@dengemann`` directly.
 Discussions are welcomed.

 Acknowledgements
 ================